About the Conservatory of Music

 - The oldest continuously operating Conservatory of Music in the United States.

-- Eight undergraduate majors, including private study in 20 areas.
+- Eight undergraduate majors, including private study in 42 areas encompassing performance, composition, musicology, and music education.

-- Exceptional facilities that include five concert halls and 156 practice rooms.
+- Exceptional facilities that include eight performance spaces and 150-plus practice rooms, almost all with windows.

-- Oberlin owns 231 Steinway pianos, and the conservatory's concert and recital halls, classrooms, teaching studios, and most practice rooms are equipped with Steinway grands.
+- Oberlin owns more than 240 Steinway pianos, and the conservatory's concert and recital halls, classrooms, teaching studios, and most practice rooms are equipped with Steinway grands.

 The Oberlin College campus is located on 440 acres in Oberlin, Ohio, 35 miles southwest of Cleveland.

-The conservatory has an enrollment of approximately 615 students - primarily undergraduate - from 45 U.S. states and 22 countries.
-Nearly 175 of those students are enrolled in the Double Degree Program.
-With 88 faculty members, the conservatory boasts a student/faculty ratio of 8:1.
+The conservatory has an enrollment of approximately 580 students—primarily undergraduate—from 45 U.S. states and 22 countries.
+Nearly 180 of those students are enrolled in the Double Degree Program.
+With more than 100 faculty members, the conservatory boasts a student/faculty ratio of better than 6:1.

 Tuition and Fees